 Figure 6.18.2.2-1: DO-A Target AF information configuration Procedure

-1. The AF sends an Nnef_DOAconfiguration_Create Request message (AIoT Device information, AF Identifier, validity time) to the NEF.
-The validity time is used to indicate the how long network maintains the DO-A configuration information.
+1. The AF sends an Nnef_DOAconfiguration_Create Request message (AIoT Device information, [AF Identifier], [validity time], [Expected UL Interval], [Location Information]) to the NEF.

+The AF Identifier and validity time are used to indicate the routing for DOA data from the AIoT Device and how long network maintains the DO-A routing information.
 This subscribes the AF to notifications of received data, as described in clause 6.18.2.3.

+The Expected UL Interval is used to indicate the how often the AF expects the AIoT Device to send UL, and is used for example in the Registration procedure.
+The Location Information can be used to determine the AIoT Registration Area provided to the AIoT Device, and provide to device during registration or command procedure.

 2. The NEF selects an ADM based on the AIoT Device information received in step 1.

 3. The NEF sends a Nadm_DOAConfiguration_Create Request message (AIoT Device information, AF Identifier, validity time) to the ADM.

-4. The ADM validates the request from the NEF and stores the AF information for devices' DO-A data transmission, i.e. AF Identifier and validity time.
+4. The ADM validates the request from the NEF and stores the AF information for AIoT Devices' DO-A data transmission, i.e. AF Identifier and validity time.
+If the AIoT Device is already registered, the ADM notifies the registered AIOTF that the AIoT Device subscription data has been updated.

+5-6.
+If the AF information for an AIoT Device is added, then the AIOTF uses the Command Procedure to inform the AIoT Device that it can send UL DOA Data and updates the AIoT Device context.

+If the validity time associated with the AF information expires, then the AIOTF uses the Command Procedure to configure the AIoT Device not to send UL DOA Data and updates the AIoT Device context

-5. The ADM sends the Nadm_DOAConfiguration_Create Response message to NEF to confirm the route has been stored.
+7. The ADM sends the Nadm_DOAConfiguration_Create Response message to NEF to confirm the route has been stored.

-6. The NEF sends Nnef_DOAconfiguration_Create Response to the AF to acknowledge acceptance of the Nnef_DOAconfiguration_Create Request.
+8. The NEF sends Nnef_DOAconfiguration_Create Response to the AF to acknowledge acceptance of the Nnef_DOAconfiguration_Create Request.

-6.18.2.3 DO-A traffic routing
+6.18.2.3 DO-A data transmission

 The procedure uses the routing information stored in the ADM to route DO-A traffic from an AIoT Device and is shown in figure 6.18.2.3-1.